hortusfox/hortusfox.github.io/index.md

 ## REST API
 HortusFox features a REST API beginning with v3.1.
 Please refer to our [API Reference](api.md) for more information.

+## Photo sharing
+HortusFox offers the possibility to share photos via hortusfox.com.
+This can be done either privately or publicly.
+If you want to let your workspace share photos on your own backend, please refer to [Custom Sharing Backend](sharing.md) for more information.

 ## Screenshots
 <p align="center">
     <img src="gfx/Screenshot 2024-03-05 180231.png" alt="screenshot" width="250"/>&nbsp;